REPOST-Coming Soon to STEM Schools Everywhere: Systemic Changes Lead to RE@L’s STEM Investigation #1: Water Quality!

 So what goes on in these new team-rooms with these new learning teams?

 Here’s how RE@L’s new STEM Water Quality product will work for teachers and the new WQ Learning Teams.
-Thanks to Executive VP of Product Development, Don Rawitsch, for this description of a new venture in the life of a STEM WQ Learning Team:
+Thanks to Executive VP of Product Development, Don Rawitsch, for this description of our new venture.
+Read Don’s comments below: